Wednesday, December 10, 2014

 Wild chubeza

-The Air Raid sirens were going on and off, as the city was bombarded day and night...
-My dad was busy in the garage, fixing the cars, buses and few motorcycles for the Jewish soldiers...
-My mother wouldn't let me or my brother get out of her sight and was taking us with her to collect the small amount of bread each family recived My brother and I were always by her side: “I don't want to go on living, if my kids would be hit by a shell, or become Orphans, growing up without a mother...
+The Air Raid sirens were going on and off as the city was bombarded day and night...
+My dad was busy in the garage fixing the cars, buses and few motorcycles, for the Jewish soldiers...
+My mother wouldn't let me or my brother get out of her sight and was taking us with her to collect the small amount of bread, each family recived...
+My brother and I were always by her side: “I don't want to go on living, if my kids would be hit by a shell and become Orphans, growing up without a mother...
 If we have to die, we are going to die together!"
 Ima said...

 Supply convoy